Coinbase IPO Set To Turn Heads?

 Tesla CEO Elon Musk has bought bitcoin and allowed customers to pay for Tesla cars with bitcoin, and the likes of Morgan Stanley now offer access to crypto markets to its wealthier clients.

 Will the Coinbase IPO prove popular with retail investors?
 There’s little doubt that demand and interest is set to be high.
-The bigger question is whether any valuation is sustainable, particularly given how many governments aren’t particularly enamoured of crypto currencies, which means future regulation is likely to be a clear and present danger, and a probable headwind.
+The bigger question is whether any valuation is sustainable, particularly given how many governments aren’t particularly enamoured by cryptocurrencies, which means future regulation is likely to be a clear and present danger, and a probable headwind.

-What will the Coinbase share price when the IPO hits the market?
-Keep an eye out for more analysis.
+Where will the Coinbase share price land when the IPO hits the market?